Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 And that concludes this segment of the lab: Payload Execution.

 #### Section 2i: Dissecting Network Logs
 Thus far, we've seen about the triages across all the devices within the Airbuzzed network.
-The next thing to see is the external infrastructure the internal devices were communicating with.
+The next thing to see is the external infrastructure that the internal devices were communicating with.

 We firmly know that the first device was ABZ-PC-01 coming in contact with a server that belongs to the Threat Actor.
 And the domain in question might've already been seen in the earlier part of the lab.

 For instance, from Section 2c: in DLL Sideloading, we've seen various Invoke Web-Request commands done to a 'downloadmirror.net' from ABZ-PC-01.
-I opted to filter out the ELK logs with respect to this domain, in that first day, June 19th, when Quiz.rar was downloaded.
+Filtering out the ELK logs to this domain, in that first day, June 19th, when Quiz.rar was downloaded.

 Across the logs, its IP and the relevant domain name was filtered.